-The Organization's fund financial statements, the balance sheet and the statement of revenues, expenditures, and changes in fund balances of governmental funds, begin on page 10.
-They provide detailed information about the Organization's most significant funds, not the Organization as a whole.
-Funds are established by the Organization to help manage money for particular purposes and compliance with various grant provisions.
+The Organization's fund financial statements, the balance sheet and the statement of revenues, expenditures, and changes in fund balances of governmental funds begin on page 11.
+They provide detailed information about the Organization's most significant fund.
+Funds are established by the Organization to help manage money for particular purposes and maintain compliance with various grant provisions.

-The Organization's funds are categorized as "governmental funds."
+The Organization's funds are categorized as "governmental funds".
 Governmental funds focus on how money flows into and out of the funds and the balances left at year-end that are available for spending in future years.
-Fund financial statements are reported using an accounting method called "modified accrual" accounting, which measures cash and other financial assets that can readily be converted to cash.
+Fund financial statements are reported using an accounting basis called "modified accrual" accounting, which measures cash and other financial assets that can readily be converted to cash.
 This basis of accounting is different from the accrual basis used in the government-wide financial statements to report on the Organization as a whole.
-The relationship between governmental activities, as reported in the statement of net position and the statement of activities, and governmental funds, as reported in the balance sheet and the statement of revenues, expenditures, and changes in fund balances is reconciled in the basic financial statements on pages 11 through 13.
+The relationship between governmental activities, as reported in the statement of net position and the statement of activities, and governmental funds, as reported in the balance sheet and the statement of revenues, expenditures, and changes in fund balances are reconciled in the basic financial statements on pages 11 through 14.